mosquito/aio-pika/README.rst

     :target: https://pypi.python.org/pypi/aio-pika/

 Wrapper for the PIKA for asyncio and humans.
+See examples and the tutorial in `documentation`_.

 Installation